Most Affordable Online Master’s Degrees in Counseling

-This page highlights 18 accredited online Master in Counseling programs that rank highly on affordability and discusses other ways to lower the cost of your master’s degree.
-Read on to learn if these affordable online master’s programs are right for you and about how to fund your master’s degree.
+This year’s rankings highlights 50 accredited online Master in Counseling programs that rank highly on affordability.
+Read on to learn more about these affordable online master’s programs, if they are right for you and about how to fund your master’s degree.

 Working as a counselor not only helps others, it also offers job security with the ever-increasing demand for mental health services.
 Many states require a master’s degree to work as a licensed or certified counselor, and many counseling programs offer their master’s degree in counseling online to make getting the necessary education easier.
 Remote learning also makes working while in school possible.